Selected Director Disqualification Case Updates for July to September 2025

 Respondent(s) Breach(es) Result Remarks

-A director Application for disqualification order against a former director of two insolvent companies under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
+A director Application for disqualification order against a former director of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
 32 (“the Ordinance”) for her breach of the directors’ duties by:-

-(a) failing to ensure the companies’ compliance of the accounting records provisions of the Ordinance and the Companies Ordinance, Cap.
+(a) failing to ensure the company’s compliance of the accounting records provisions of the Ordinance and the Companies Ordinance, Cap.
 622 (“the CO”);

 (c) non-cooperation.

-A director Application for disqualification order against a former director of three insolvent companies under section 168H of the Ordinance for her breach of directors’ duties by failing to:-
+Two directors Application for disqualification order against two former directors of an insolvent company under section 168H of the Companies (Winding Up and Miscellaneous Provisions) Ordinance, Cap.
+32 (“the Ordinance”) for their breach of directors’ duties by:-

-(a) ensure the companies’ compliance of the accounting records provisions of the Ordinance and/or the CO;
+(a) failing to ensure the company’s compliance of the accounting records provisions of the Ordinance and/or the Companies Ordinance, Cap.
+622;

-(b) ensure due payment of MPF contribution to employees of one insolvent company; and
+(c) failing to ensure due payment of MPF contribution to employees of the company; and

-The Respondent was disqualified from acting as a director etc. of a company for a period of 4 years 6 months.
+Each of the Respondents were disqualified from acting as a director etc. of a company for a period of 3 years and 6 months.
 Case Summary

 Notes: